rdamacedo/container/README.md

 To use the functionality below however, you must use cmake to generate the makefiles.
-OBS: This project was tested under
+OBS: This project was tested under CentOS 6.5 and macOS 10.12.

 ```bash
 mkdir build